musikele/musikele.github.io/_posts/2019-08-17-what-is-the-difference-between-var-let-and-const-in-javascript.md

 }
 ```

-Then you check the code and see that `someCondition` is true, but the first if block didn't execute! wtf?
+...
+But when you check the code and see that `someCondition` is true, but the first if block didn't execute,  you'll end in wtf.

-### What's the problem with this
+### So, what's the problem

-The biggest problem is that this way of thinking of variables is completely different from all other programming languages. **Developers coming from other programming languages will believe that a** `**var**` **is block scoped, while indeed it's function scoped**.
-This will take you to weird bugs, and blame javascript.
+The biggest problem is that this way of thinking of variables is completely different from all other programming languages. **Developers coming from other programming languages will believe that a** `var` **is block scoped, while indeed it's function scoped**.
+This will take you to weird bugs.

 That's why the JS community decided to fix this with ES6 introducing two new variable declarations: **let** and **const**.